-Zweig's lessons are particularly applicable to those of us who specialize in small-cap investing.
-Although these stocks offer big rewards, they can be excruciatingly volatile -- particularly during an earnings season like this one.
+As I said at the top, Zweig's lessons are applicable now more than ever, particularly to those of us who specialize in small-cap investing.
+Although these stocks offer big rewards, they can be excruciatingly volatile.

 Subscribers to our Motley Fool Hidden Gems small-cap investing service know this well, though by training ourselves to exercise patience, we'd like to think we're able to take advantage of volatility to buy on dips and supercharge our returns.

-Obviously, this works certain times better than others, but, overall, our picks are beating the market by more than 32 percentage points on average.
+Obviously, this works during certain times better than others, but we plan to stay invested for decades to take full advantage.
 You can see the stocks we're recommending today by clicking here to join Hidden Gems free for 30 days.
 There is no obligation to subscribe.

 Tim Hanson does not own shares of any company mentioned.
-Suntech Power is a Motley Fool Rule Breakers recommendation.
-New Oriental Education is a Global Gains pick.
-Microsoft and Wal-Mart are Inside Value picks.
+Charles Schwab is a Stock Advisor recommendation.
+U.S. Bank is an Income Investor pick.
 The Fool's disclosure policy would rather be stupid than greedy.